springload/dotfiles/config/visual-studio-code/README.md

 - “jsx”: Support for JSX in VSC
 - "npm": This extension supports running npm scripts defined in the package.json file and validating the installed modules against the dependencies defined in the package.json.
 - “npm intelliSense”: Auto complete for packages from package.json
+- "Javascript (ES6) code snippets: Some useful shortcuts for ES6 JS
 - “React Redux ES6 Snippets”: creates containers/stateless components/reducers/etc skeletons directly for you
 - “Autolinting for Javascript”: Automatically activates the correct linting for your project

 ### CSS
-- “Color Info”: details/preview of hexa colors directly into code
+- “Color Picker”: details/picker of hexa colors directly into code

 ### Python/Wagtail
 - “Python”: linting, debug, etc for Python